Suit seeks benefits for clients of disgraced Kentucky lawyer

 Conn has been imprisoned for his role in the largest Social Security fraud in history, affecting hundreds of disability recipients.

-A federal appeals court decision earlier this year restored benefits for about 300 of Conn's former clients.
+A federal appeals court decision in November restored benefits for about 300 of Conn's former clients.

 Prestonsburg attorney Ned Pillersdorf says the new suit is aimed at people who gave up on their appeals but are truly disabled and deserve to have benefits restored.